MOAB CRAGGIN' CLASSIC

 Jay Smith has unimaginable lists of first ascents all over the world, and Jay in particular is one of the most prolific crack climbers in the canyonlands region.
 Just like Fred Beckey and Layton Kor, if you’ve climbed enough, and whether you know it or not, you’ve likely climbed one of Jay’s routes.
 Join this legend to learn better technique for splitter cracks.
 As possibly the best crack-climbing crag in Moab, Maverick’s cracks are amazing Wingate Sandstone, just like Indian Creek, so this is a perfect clinic for those hoping to take their desert splitter technique to the next level.
 Just like The Creek though, the warm-ups are 5.10, so be ready for some physical climbing.

-- OFF-WIDTHS ARE BEAUTIFUL with Ashley Ashcroft and Danny Parker and Jay Anderson
+- OFF-WIDTHS ARE BEAUTIFUL with Ashley Ashcroft, Danny Parker and Jay Anderson, presented by Butora

 To the initiated, off-width climbing is known as one of the most technical styles of climbing there is.
 To the uninitiated, it’s little more than an instrument of torture.
 A little-known legend, and endeared to all who know him, Jay is one of the all-time greatest off-width climbers in the world.
 He was the author of what was at the time the world’s first 5.13 off-width, Lucille, in Vedauwoo, Wyoming, and has been quietly crushing hard off-widths, some of which are still unrepeated, for decades.
 Jay is the trusted advisor to many of our modern off-width idols, acting as a sensei of sorts with his quick wit and excellent technique.
 All these folks will help you ascend that next wide crack, inch by inch.

 If you are a glutton for punishment, or simply want to climb that one damn off-width pitch on the tower route of your choice, this clinic is for you.
-At Off-width City in Long Canyon, you’ll have the chance to work on the subtle art of off-width war.
+At Off-Width City in Long Canyon, you’ll have the chance to work on the subtle art of off-width war with Butora athletes Ashley Ashcroft and Danny Parker, plus local climbing legend Jay Anderson.

 - SLABANEERING 101